OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 - quickStyles1.xml: This part isn't required.
 Similar to the colors part, you can remove this as your diagram will take on the definition of the applied SmartArt style that's available in the destination document (that is, it will automatically coordinate with the formatting theme in the destination document).

-> [!TIP]
-> The SmartArt layout1.xml file is a good example of places you may be able to further trim your markup but mightn't be worth the extra time to do so (because it removes such a small amount of markup relative to the entire package).
+The SmartArt layout1.xml file is a good example of places you may be able to further trim your markup but mightn't be worth the extra time to do so (because it removes such a small amount of markup relative to the entire package).
 If you would like to get rid of every last line you can of markup, you can delete the **dgm:sampData** tag and its contents.
 This sample data defines how the thumbnail preview for the diagram will appear in the SmartArt styles galleries.
 However, if it's omitted, default sample data is used.

 Be aware that the markup for a SmartArt diagram in document.xml contains relationship ID references to the layout, data, colors, and quick styles parts.
 You can delete the references in document.xml to the colors and styles parts when you delete those parts and their relationship definitions (and it's certainly a best practice to do so, since you're deleting those relationships), but you won't get an error if you leave them, since they aren't required for your diagram to be inserted into a document.
 Find these references in document.xml in the **dgm:relIds** tag.
 Regardless of whether or not you take this step, retain the relationship ID references for the required layout and data parts.